JamesChung/reference-docs/go-reference.md

 * They should be treated as read-only; there’s no way for the Go compiler to enforce this, but it is a programming error to change their value.
 Sentinel errors are usually used to indicate that you cannot start or continue processing.

+* Be sure you need a sentinel error before you define one.
+Once you define one, it is part of your public API and you have committed to it being available in all future backward-compatible releases.

+* It’s far better to reuse one of the existing ones in the standard library or to define an error type that includes information about the condition that caused the error to be returned

 ```go
 func main() {
   data := []byte("This is not a zip file")